ansys/pystk/doc/source/api/ansys/stk/core/graphics/ISceneDisplayCondition.rst

 ISceneDisplayCondition
 ======================

-.. py:class:: ISceneDisplayCondition
+.. py:class:: ansys.stk.core.graphics.ISceneDisplayCondition

    object

    A display condition used to control what scene or scenes an object, such as a primitive, is rendered in.
 This is used to show an object in some scenes and hide it in others.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ISceneDisplayCondition

 Overview
 --------